Gagniuc/World-smallest-js-chart-v1.0/README.md

-# World smallest chart (0 to upper bound)
+# World smallest chart

 This js implementation may be the smallest useful chart to date (to my knowledge)!
+World smallest chart plots only positive values, namely it takes values from zero up to an upper bound.
 ```
 Chart(signal, '#ff0000', 'y');
 ```